kroa38/RaspLogger/README.md

 sudo apt-get install git
 ```

-# External USB Key (Database copy)
+# External USB Key (Database backup)

 I recommand to save the database content to another location.
 I use a external USB Key plugged to the Micro USB port of the Rpi Zero.
 This one is automounted by adding a line on fstab:

-Use the command 'blkid' to find the UUID of the key the add a line
+Use the command 'blkid' to find the UUID of the key and then add a line
 to the /etc/fstab file to mount the key at boot

 ```
-UUID=BA65-589A  /home/pi/USB_KEY  vfat    rw,user,auto,exec 0       2
+UUID=BA65-589A  /home/pi/USB_KEY  vfat    rw,user,auto,exec 0    1
 ```
 The USB key is mounted in the new partion in '/home/USB_KEY'
 The script 'db_backup.sh' automaticaly backup the entire database to the USB Key